 In addition to these projects, and what connects them all, is my theoretical work with Philip Steinberg (Durham University).
 Working with Phil has been, and continues to be, a career highlight.
 In our first major piece together we aimed to theorise how key geographical concepts: place, time, territory and materiality, could be re-thought by thinking with the sea as a conceptual tool.
 Here we developed what we called a ‘wet ontology‘ (moving beyond ‘flat ontologies’) to open up a world of volume, complexity and matter (this in 2015).
 Drawing on a range of philosophers – Virilio, Serres, Schmitt, Deleuze – we sought to demonstrate how thinking with the sea allows us to reinvigorate, redirect, and reshape debates that are all too often restricted by terrestrial limits.

 In 2019, concerned that our theory was falling short, we published a follow-on paper, ‘more-than-wet ontologies‘ where we argue the sea is not just wet.
 It doesn’t just exist in its liquid form alone, but in ‘excess’: within us, beyond us and in our imaginations.
-The sea is the air we breath, the smells we sniff, the food we eat, the dreams we dream.
+The sea is the air we breath, the smells we inhale, the food we eat, the dreams we dream.
 Thinking with excess allows us to reconsider the geographical and geophysical reach of the oceans and imagine them, and know them, differently – creating new opportunities for understanding, engaging and stewarding.

-From 2022, we will continue to develop our ocean thinking.
+From 2025, we will continue to develop our ocean thinking.
 Watch this space…